AlexCharlton/gl-math/README.md

 gl-math operates on matrices in a column-major fashion in correspondence with OpenGL (e.g. translation components are at indices 12, 13, and 14).

+gl-math expects vectors to be 3 element f32vectors, and quaternions to be 4 element f32vectors which can be created with `make-point` and `make-quaternion` respectively.

 ### Matrix operations
     [procedure] (print-mat4 MATRIX)